cgaynor91/Working_It_Out/README.md

 <br> Third Milestone Project
 </h1>
 ***
-For my third milestone project I decided to create a web application that allowed users to view local gyms in their area, see reviews from other gym goers or write a review themselves!
+For my third milestone project I decided to create a web application that allowed users to view local gyms in their area, see reviews from other gym goers or write a review themselves, all information would be stored and updated on a database which will allow the application to progress and grow as more and more information is recorded to the database.

 There does not seem to be a "one-stop" application where a user can go and see a list of gyms in their local area with real life reviews.
 If a user was to visit the gyms actual webpage there would be reviews on the site however, as it is with most business websites, a lot of the reviews are fabricated by owners/employees or relatives of the business.

 My vision was to create an application where users could read honest reviews about local gyms in their areas that might help them find a gym that would suit them.
 This website would also benefit local gyms as their details are advertised and they are able to get real life feedback from their customers.

 ## Table of Contents:
 * [What is the project?](#what-does-it-do-and-what-does-it-need-to-fulfill)